remeda/remeda/docs/src/content/docs/v1/migration-removed.md

-In order to offer the best possible functions we deemed several functions as redundant when they could be easily replaced with other existing functions resulting in code of the same length; in all these cases the replacement is a composite of 2 other functions.
+In order to offer the best possible functions we deemed several functions as redundant when they could be easily replaced with other existing functions resulting in code of the same length; in all these cases the replacement is a composite of at most 3 functions.

 ```ts
 // Was